 While society-wide action must be carried out to fix this problem, we can still do our little bit, starting with our own community.
 What REMAKE is trying to do is a minor action focused on the mid- to end-stage of consumer electronics’ lifecycle, but which has been shown to have major implications throughout this and other industries: repairing.

-― are largely to blame for the situation Hong Kong has seen itself in, not only in terms of WEEE, but in overall waste.
+― are largely to blame for the situation most developed economies have seen themselves in, not only in terms of WEEE, but in overall waste.

 Yet, repairing, if done correctly and with the proper supervision, can be easy, fun, cheap and a great opportunity for the public to learn more about their own devices.
 As popularly promoted by iFixit, a wiki-based site that teaches people how to fix almost anything